-The site could accommodate around 460 dwellings.
+The site could accommodate around 460 dwellings The site could accommodate around 460 dwellings.
 YEO 7 Land at Greggs Riding School and land off Sandhurst Road and Gunville Lane This option combines two HELAA sites the northern part of the site consists of Greggs Riding School (S/EACO/0020).
 This land is identified as having a moderate to low capacity to accommodate development in the peripheral landscape study and is BMV agricultural land.
 Protected Species are in evidence - brown long eared bat and there is a right of way across the land.
 In isolation this site is difficult to access and would involve the incorporation of existing properties as part of the scheme and a new junction from West Coker Road.
 The land to the south (S/EACO/0003) is identified in the Peripheral Landscape Study as having a moderate - high and moderate capacity to accommodate built development.
 This part of the site is also BMV agricultural land.
 The Roman Villa, a scheduled ancient monument, is located very close to the south east of the site on the eastern side of the A37.
 There are rights of way across the land.
-The site could accommodate around 500 - 600 dwellings.
+VEC 2 l and at The site could accommodate around 500 - 600 dwellings.
 YEO 8 Land at White Post / Yeovil Court This option combines part of HELAA site S/EACO/0004 in addition to adjacent land to the east and west where there is believed to be developer interest.
 The inclusion of the adjacent land could provide the opportunity to create a new access from West Coker Road.
 The Peripheral Landscape Study identifies the land as having a moderate - high capacity to accommodate built development.
 Ancient Woodland is within a 500m buffer.
+The site could accommodate around 130 dwellings YEO 9 Extension of Yeovil North East urban extension.
 The site could accommodate around 130 dwellings.
-YEO 9 Extension of Yeovil North East urban This option is an extension of the Yeovil north east Sustainable Urban Extension. extension.
-There are a number of heritage assets located close to the site including listed buildings and the medieval shrunken village of Up Mudford.
+This option is an extension of the Yeovil north east Sustainable Urban Extension.
+There are a number of heritage assets located close to the site GALGITSIOTI. including listed buildings and the medieval shrunken village of Up Mudford.
 A local wildlife site is located to the north.
 The Peripheral Landscape Study identifies the land as having a moderate and low capacity to accommodate built development.
 The site is located within BMV agricultural land.
-The site could accommodate around 680 dwellings.
-VEO 10 Land at The site was not identified through the HELAA.
+The site could accommodate around 680 dwellings. \/E6 : 6 The site was not identified through the HELAA.
 YEO 10 Land at This option is located to the south of Local Plan allocation